 Announcing scholarship awardees in the Exchange Post, AREA Newsletter and other media.

 Scholarship Application Procedures:

-Completed applications with required documentation must be submitted to the Scholarship Committee by email no later than March 31, 2018, the application deadline.
+Completed applications with required documentation must be submitted to the Scholarship Committee by email no later than the application deadline.
 Time extensions are not normally made.
 The eligibility of each applicant will be reviewed and validated.
-It is the responsibility of each applicant to assure that all required information is received by the Scholarship Committee before the end of the application period, i.e., March 31, 2018.
+It is the responsibility of each applicant to assure that all required information is received by the Scholarship Committee before noon (1200) United States Central Standard Time March 31, 2023.